dineshchitlangia/Ambari-Service-Check/README.md

 If not specified, default value for -t : localhost

-If not specified, default value for -p : 8080(when SSL disabled) and 8443(when SSL enabled)
+If not specified, default value for -n : 8080(when SSL disabled) and 8443(when SSL enabled)

 For KERBEROS service check, script will prompt for an option to skip service check.